zdelrosario/ga-tech-workshop/_episodes/04-vis-principles.md

 project.
 Both figures depict the same data and variables, but make different choices about how to display the data.

-__Gapminder A__: List any observations about the data you see from the first visual:
+__Gapminder A__: How are the variables `Population, GDP per Capita, Life Expectancy at Birth, Continent` encoded visually?
+List any observations about the data you see from the first visual:

 <img src="../fig/04_gapminder_bad.png" style="width:800px;height:800px;">

-__Gapminder B__: List any observations about the data you can see in the next visual:
+__Gapminder B__: How are the variables `Population, GDP per Capita, Life Expectancy at Birth, Continent` encoded visually?
+List any observations about the data you can see in the next visual:

 <img src="../fig/04_gapminder_standard.png" style="width:800px;height:800px;">